 For upper-class students, Summer Research takes place between the first day of the summer school to the last day of summer school.
 You do not have to be on campus for the full eleven weeks and students may take breaks for family vacations or other reasons.
 However, you will need to seek permission of your mentor and inform the Honors Program of any absences, and in no cases may you be on campus for fewer than five weeks.
 Any assignments that are missed, such as the proposal or SURE conference presentation must be made up.

 The Summer Research Program culminates in the SURE (Student Undergraduate Research Experience) conference, during which all participants present the results of their work to the Clarkson community and guests.
+To view the schedule and abstract booklet for the 2013 Summer SURE Conference, click here.

 "In summer 2010 I worked at Clarkson's Wind Turbine Test Site.
 This fundamental research helped me win the Goldwater Scholarship and a summer internship position at NASA Glenn.
 Honors funded summer research gives students an opportunity to learn the research process firsthand, develop an unparalleled relationship with Clarkson professors, and gain scholarships and awards, and future research opportunities across the world."